ulrichwohak/ulrichwohak.github.io/_posts/2022-02-08-fms_did_time_varying_covariates.md

     This condition may or may not be reasonable in particular applications, but it is the sort of thing that reseachers ought to think about.
-It is also "pre-testable" (i.e., you can look at data in pre-treatment periods and potentially find evidence for or against it).
+It is also “pre-testable” (i.e., you can look at data in pre-treatment periods and potentially find evidence for or against it).